 - 1) Press the CDI Softkey to change from GPS to VOR1 or LOC1.
-This places the light blue tuning box over the NAV1 standby frequency in the upper left corner of the PFD. - 2) Press the CDI Softkey again to change from VOR1 or LOC1 to VOR2 or LOC2.
-This places the light blue tuning box over the NAV2 standby frequency. - 3) Press the CDI Softkey a third time to return to GPS.
+This places the cyan tuning box over the NAV1 standby frequency in the upper left corner of the PFD. - 2) Press the CDI Softkey again to change from VOR1 or LOC1 to VOR2 or LOC2.
+This places the cyan tuning box over the NAV2 standby frequency. - 3) Press the CDI Softkey a third time to return to GPS.